PingRen32/Inkyphat_Assistant/README.md

-logo (showing the original logo from inkyphat) calendar (showing calendar) clean (eink color cleaning, clear up color after multiple uses)
+logo (showing the original logo from inkyphat) calendar (showing calendar) clean (eink color cleaning, clear up color after multiple uses) weather (show current date and time temperature, along with weather condition and its icon)
 ```

 Updates for more functions in progress.